What is ACCE?

 ACCE accreditation enables employers to identify quality employees, who by education, have the demonstrated ability to make lasting contributions to their organization and their profession.

-Benefit to Faculty:
+The benefit to Faculty:

 Through ACCE involvement, faculty have opportunities for developing leadership development, networking with peers, and keeping current with trends in construction.